 - Company checks

-In addition to the product controls on the market the International OEKO-TEX® Association also employs independent auditors who carry out unannounced site inspections at companies with OEKO-TEX® certification throughout the world.
+In addition to the product controls on the market the International OEKO-TEX® Association also employs independent quality assurance officers who carry out unannounced site inspections at companies with OEKO-TEX® certification throughout the world.

 - Trademark protection

 As the label "Confidence in Textiles - tested for harmful substances according to STANDARD 100 by OEKO-TEX®“ is so prevalent and well-known, effective protection of the registered trademark rights is necessary.